fkrull/vscode-gtk-dark-titlebar/README.dev.md

 # Dev notes
 ## Testing
 ```
+$ npm ci
 $ npm test
 ```
 Works on Windows.

 ## Updating dependencies
-Like other npm stuff? `npm outdated` will list outdated dependencies and their newest version; can be bumped by hand in `package.json`.
+Bump versions in lockfile with `npm update`.
+Show outdated major versions with `npm outdated`.

 ## Bundled xprop binaries
-xprop binaries are extracted from a (Debian-based) Docker image; the image is set in `Makefile`, for compatibility reasons it should be an older image.
-Run `make xprop-binaries` to extract the binaries for local use.
+The bundled xprop binaries are extracted from Debian packages.
+The accompanying .info file contains the package's metadata.
+To update, change the version in `update-xprop-binaries.sh` and rerun it.
+This requires the `dpkg-deb` tool to be installed.

 ## CI
 https://travis-ci.org/fkrull/vscode-gtk-dark-titlebar